 - 2 apples washed, peeled and diced into 1/2 inch pieces (I used Golden Delicious)

-- Whisk yeast and ½ cup of flour with warm water (100 degrees) into a slurry.
+- Whisk yeast, 1 tablespoon sugar, and ½ cup of flour with warm water (100 degrees) into a slurry.
 Let it sit for 10 minutes until puffy.

 - Then add the rest of the flour a little at a time (you may not need all the flour) and salt and mix with your hands into a shaggy ball.

 - Knead dough for about 10 minutes until smooth; add more water if it is tough or flour if it is sticky.

 - Once dough is ready, divide into three sections and roll each one out into a flat piece on parchment paper.
 Sprinkle some apples at one end and roll up the long way making sure to avoid air bubbles.